mekdad057/Edu-Presentation-Maker/README.md

 # Edu-Presentation-Maker

 a humble project to create presentations from wikipedia pages, and some possible expantion to all web pages.
+! it doesn't implement full solution to all problems related to its goal.

 the work-flow is as follow:
 1. extract text from the page and divide it to paragraphs.